-Key Element Trigger / Response Condition Green Condition Amber Condition Red Trigger Irrigation system operating at optimum frequency.
-Irrigation system yet to be installed.
-Irrigation system fails.
-Irrigation Response Continue to monitor.
+Key Element Trigger / Response Condition Green Condition Amber Condition Red Response No response required.
+Continue to monitor.
 Provide additional hand watering until system is installed.
 Provide additional hand watering until system is repaired.
 The irrigation system must be fully functional at all times to ensure that all plants, trees and lawns receive adequate water at optimal frequency.
 Trigger No significant plant failure is present.
 Monitoring verifies that there is <5% of plants failing.
 Monitoring verifies there is plant failure at a rate between 5-10%.
 Monitoring verifies there is plant failure at a rate greater than 10%.
-Pachanca No response required.
+Plant failure Response No response required.
 Continue to monitor.
 If the cause of failure is due to a controllable situation then correct situation prior to replacing plants.
 All planting areas are to be free of grass and weed.
 Replace plants with one of similar size and quality and identical species of variety of the ones failed.
 If the cause of failure is due to a controllable situation then correct situation prior to replacing plants.
 All planting areas are to be free of grass and weed.
 Replace plants with one of similar size and quality and identical species of variety of the ones failed.
-Revegetatio Trigger Revegetation is growing to desired design surface levels.
+Revegetation Trigger Revegetation is growing to desired design surface levels.
 Monitoring verifies that weed emergence has occurred.
-Monitoring verifies that weed emergence and plant failure has occurred. n failure Response No response required.
+Monitoring verifies that weed emergence and plant failure has occurred. failure Response No response required.
 Continue to monitor.
-Refer to LMP for monitoring requirements once problem has been identified.
-Possible solutions include the removal of weeds as per Section 5.3.7 of the LMP.
-Refer to LMP for monitoring requirements once problem has been identified.
+Monitoring verifies there is plant failure at a rate between 5-10%.
+If the cause of failure is due to a controllable situation then correct situation prior to replacing plants.
+All planting areas are to be free of grass and weed.
+Replace plants with one of similar size and quality and identical species of variety of the ones failed.
+Monitoring verifies that weed emergence has Refer to LMP for monitoring requirements once problem has been identified.
 Possible solutions include removal of weeds and re-seeding of revegetation cover crop as per Section 5.3.7 of the LMP.